TanakitkornK/Watt_Meter_Arduino_INA219/README.md

 **Components:**
 * Arduino Nano
 * INA219
-* OLED 128x64 I2C (The pingout of the module I used has the pinout labels difference than what is shown on the schematic diagram.
+* OLED 128x64 I2C (The pinout of the module I used has the pinout labels difference than what is shown on the schematic diagram.
 Strict to the wiring on the schematic.)

 [//]: # ![](Arduino_INA219_bb.jpg)